ThomasMathewz/Telecom-Customer-Churn-Prediction/README.md

 EDA revealed that customer service calls, international plan usage, and higher call charges are strong indicators of churn.
 The dataset showed class imbalance, justifying the use of ROC-AUC, Recall, and F1-score for model evaluation.

 ### 4.1 Target Variable Distribution
-•	The dataset shows a clear class imbalance, with the majority of customers labeled as Non-Churn (No).
+-	The dataset shows a clear class imbalance, with the majority of customers labeled as Non-Churn (No).
-•	Approximately 10–15% of customers have churned, which aligns with the business concern highlighted by No-Churn Telecom.
+-	Approximately 10–15% of customers have churned, which aligns with the business concern highlighted by No-Churn Telecom.
-•	This imbalance indicates that accuracy alone is not sufficient for model evaluation.
+-	This imbalance indicates that accuracy alone is not sufficient for model evaluation.
-•	Metrics such as Recall, F1-score, and ROC-AUC are more appropriate to measure churn prediction performance.
+-	Metrics such as Recall, F1-score, and ROC-AUC are more appropriate to measure churn prediction performance.
-•	The observed churn rate confirms the need for targeted retention strategies rather than blanket offers.
+-	The observed churn rate confirms the need for targeted retention strategies rather than blanket offers.

 ### 4.2 Categorical Feature Analysis vs Churn

 International Plan vs Churn
-•	Customers with International Plan = Yes show higher churn
+-	Customers with International Plan = Yes show higher churn
-•	Indicates pricing dissatisfaction or competitor offers Voice Mail Plan vs Churn
+-	Indicates pricing dissatisfaction or competitor offers
+-
+Voice Mail Plan vs Churn
-•	Voice Mail Plan users are more stable
+-	Voice Mail Plan users are more stable
-•	Indicates higher engagement and service stickiness 4.3 Numerical Feature Distribution
+-	Indicates higher engagement and service stickiness 4.3 Numerical Feature Distribution

 Customer Service Calls
-•	Churned customers make significantly more service calls
+-	Churned customers make significantly more service calls
-•	Strong indicator of dissatisfaction
+-	Strong indicator of dissatisfaction
-•	High-impact retention trigger
+-	High-impact retention trigger

 Day Minutes Usage
-•	High day usage customers churn more
+-	High day usage customers churn more
-•	Possible billing shock or tariff issues
+-	Possible billing shock or tariff issues

 Correlation Analysis
-•	Strong correlation between:
+-	Strong correlation between:
-o	Minutes ↔ Charges (expected)
+    -	Minutes ↔ Charges (expected)
-•	Customer service calls strongly linked to churn
+-	Customer service calls strongly linked to churn
-•	No extreme multicollinearity issues
+-	No extreme multicollinearity issues

 Modeling Justification - EDA supports:
-•	Tree-based models (non-linear relationships)
+-	Tree-based models (non-linear relationships)
-•	Random Forest as final model
+-	Random Forest as final model
-•	Churn probability scoring for campaigns
+-	Churn probability scoring for campaigns
 ________________________________________
 ## 5. Data Preprocessing
 Data preprocessing was performed using a ColumnTransformer pipeline.
 Numerical features were scaled using StandardScaler, while categorical variables were encoded using OneHotEncoder.
 Target labels were cleaned and encoded appropriately.